-“There is a lot of hype around technology, and I think Bitcoin deserves much more attention, much more communication, much more joint effort,” says Vranova.
+“There is a lot of hype around technology, and I think BTC deserves much more attention, much more communication, much more joint effort,” says Vranova.

 This is not the first foundation that was made to push Bitcoin.
 However, the previous one, the Bitcoin Foundation, founded in 2012 was marked with several problems that stalled its progress.

 One of the first was when Mark Karpeles, the CEO of the early Bitcoin exchange Mt.
-Gox was forced to leave the foundation when he lost 750,00 consumer bitcoins.
+Gox was forced to leave the foundation when he lost 750,00 consumer BTC.